TechHutTV/homelab/proxy/README.md

 ```

 ### Generate SSL Certificates and Add Hosts
 1. Now head over to NGINX Proxy Manager and create your SSL certificates.
-You navigate to _SSL Certificates > Add SSL Certifcate_.
+You navigate to _SSL Certificates > Add SSL Certificate_.
 Type in your domain name and then enable 'Use a DNS Challenge'.
 Select Cloudflare and paste in the API we saved from earlier.
 2. Now in NGINX Proxy Manager navigate to _Hosts > Add Proxy Host_.
 Add the domain name for the service (ie. nextcloud.example.com) and select http (this may vary on if the service is running on https locally) then add the local IP and port for the service you want forwarded to the domain.
 * Depending on the service you may need to enable _Websockets Support_, but I always select _Block Common Exploits_.
 * Navigate the the SSL tab and select your SSL Certificate and enable _Force SSL_. **See known issues below.**